nostradamus1566/world-countries-compared/README.md

 The data may be over 15 years old.
 This is 2019.
 The data originally came from the website gsociology.icaap.org/data/PD_useful.xls.
 The bar chart is interactive in the sense that if you select a different country or a different radio button you see the bar chart change immediately.
 Some JavaScript is used to achieve this interactivity.

-I got some help from the internet.
-In particular I copied and modified some JavaScript code written by Curran Kelleher from the website at https://bl.ocks.org/curran/fea34ca9b3b8886e3ab8 in order to render the 8 coloured bars and have the titles at the bottom of chart at a slanted angle near each bar.

 Michael Finnegan, Saturday 6th July 2019